sho-ohata-ischool/2017-spring-main/assignment/a0/README.md

 4. **Create your personal submission repo** at [this link](https://classroom.github.com/assignment-invitations/8bb12cea693c37496b7ba934bd9183e6).
 We'll use this for submitting assignments; it's private to you and the instructors.

-5. **Run the submit script**: `./assignment/submit.sh your-github-username`, which will push to your personal repo.
+5. **Run the submit script**: `./assignment/submit.sh -u your-github-username`, which will push to your personal repo.
 It will try to verify the submission, but you can also visit the repo on GitHub and confirm that your changes show up.

 ## Next...